wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.0.9 =
+Upgrade now for great new 'Help' feature - links from each admin page straight to that section of the docs.
+Plus 5 new tweaks and 2 Bug Fixes.

 = 1.0.8 =
 Upgrade your plugin now for a Google Map not loading on some sites bug fix.